“Irreplaceable” is indefensible.

 I’m in favor of strong, loving families with responsible parents.
 You’re in favor of strong. loving, families with responsible parents.
 It is safe to say that there is just about no one who is not in favor of strong, loving families with responsible parents.
 It is about the least controversial position imaginable.
 But this film uses the rhetoric of support for family as a thin and increasingly cynical and specious cover for a pernicious agenda disguised as a “conversation.”
 It’s so smug, constricted, and phony that it does not even qualify as one-sided.

 The “experts” in the film tell us that the problem is that we are getting cultural messages about valuing self, possessions, and pleasure over the family.
 Those are serious questions and worth exploring.
 But they fall back on an imagined war between faith and culture without any exploration of why the faith community has failed to communicate its message more effectively or how the faith community or society as a whole could provide more support for families in need.
 There is no place in the world of these experts for families that do not fit into their one-size-fits-all vision of mother, father, children all living together.
 Is it possible for strong, loving, intact families with gay parents to raise happy, healthy children?
 For single parents and blended families to raise happy, healthy, children?
+Are fathers today more deeply involved in their children’s lives than in the falsely idealized vision of the mid-20th century promoted here?
 Statistics say yes, but you would not know that from this film.
+If indeed that era was so ideal, why did the overwhelming majority of those who grew up that way advocate with such passion for alternatives?

 Those who wish to persuade others can best do so by building a bridge to establish a common foundation, making it clear that what connects us is more important than what separates us.
-Or, as they have done here, they can build a moat around their shrinking base, reassuring the condescending sense of superiority of their own little group by telling them that only their answers work for everyone and reinforcing their worst fears and stereotypes.
+Or, as they have done here, they can build a moat around their shrinking base, reinforcing the condescending sense of superiority of their own little group by telling them that only their answers work for everyone and playing into their worst fears and stereotypes.

 With this cynical, meretricious and hypocritical film, Focus on the Family has dug a moat and burned the drawbridge.
 It purports to be about the importance of fathers taking responsibility for their children (again, something everyone agrees on, but you would not know that from this film).
 It purports to be about forgiveness, something else everyone agrees on, but it engages in the most immoral tactics by demonizing anyone who does not meet its standards.